Jeremy Hull, iProspect’s senior VP of innovation, explains how automation has become the foundation for successful search marketing.

 Test, learn, and implement

-When it comes to search marketing, automation enables marketers to scale their messages and strategies across a massive audience while simultaneously delivering personalized results and optimized performance.
+When it comes to search marketing, automation enables marketers to scale their messages and strategies across a massive audience while simultaneously delivering personalised results and optimised performance.
 If you’ve been burned by automated tools in the past, now is the time to revisit today’s solutions with an open mind and find the right combination that will take your campaigns to the next level.